Skip to contents

 ## 3 DaysToSequencing 0.00792836 9.617953e-01

-Benchmarking mode offers the most comprehensive set of features and allows users to seamlessly move from discovery to benchmarking mode once a variable of interest has been identified and further testing is required.
-The main difference from Discovery mode is that Benchmarking is designed to evaluate multiple gene sets simultaneously, whereas Discovery mode focuses on quantifying a single, robust gene set.
+The Benchmarking Mode offers the most comprehensive set of features.
+Users are allowed to seamlessly move from Discovery to Benchmarking once a variable of interest has been identified and further testing is required.
+Benchmarking is designed to evaluate multiple gene sets simultaneously, whereas Discovery focuses on the performance of a single gene set.

-To better understand the contribution of individual genes within a gene set and identify whether specific genes drive the overall signal, markeR offers a suite of gene-level exploratory analyses (via VisualiseIndividualGenes), including:
+To better understand the contribution of individual genes within a gene set, and identify whether specific genes drive the set’s collective signal, markeR provides VisualiseIndividualGenes.
+Available options include:

-• Expression heatmaps of genes across samples and groups
+• Expression heatmaps of genes across samples or groups of samples;

-• Violin plots showing expression distributions of individual genes
+• Violin plots showing cross-sample expression distributions of individual genes;

-• ROC curves and AUC values for individual genes to evaluate their discriminatory power
+• ROC curves and AUC values to evaluate single genes’ performance as phenotypic markers;

-See ?VisualiseIndividualGenes for more details on the available options and the extended online tutorial here.
+For a complete overview, see ?VisualiseIndividualGenes and the extended online tutorial here.

-Filters can be applied based on similarity thresholds (e.g., minimum Jaccard, OR, or p-value).
+Filters can be applied based on similarity thresholds (e.g., minimum Jaccard, OR, or Fisher’s test p-value).

 # Example data